2m/authors/README.md

 * `authors <from> <to>` Fetches the authors summary between two tags and puts it to your clipboard.

+## Example usage

+* `sbt "authors v0.20 v0.21"`

+  Fetches the authors summarty between `v0.20` and `v0.21` tags and puts it to your clipboard

+* `sbt "authors v0.20 HEAD"`

+  Fetches the authors summarty between `v0.20` tag and the last commit and puts it to your clipboard

 ## Licence

 Copyright 2016-2017 Martynas Mickevičius